fastai/pypi_template/README.md

 - Write your Python library!
 - Add any package requirements to the `requirements` line in `settings.ini`
 - Run `make release` in the root of your repo.
-This will:
+This will automatically:
   - Publish to pypi
   - Publish to Anaconda
   - Increment your version number